josht-dev/wk4c-timed-code-quiz/README.md

 ## Credits

+Page color schema - Generated with the help of the Material UI color tool for accessibility. https://m2.material.io/resources/color/#!/?view.left=0&view.right=0

 List your collaborators, if any, with links to their GitHub profiles.

 If you used any third-party assets that require attribution, list the creators with links to their primary web presence in this section.